Anophthalmia: Prosthetic eye

 Currently, there is not a treatment option for regaining vision by developing a new eye.
 There are, however, cosmetic options so the absence of the eye is not as noticeable.
-Typically, the child will need to go to a prosthetic specialist to have conformers fitted into the eye.
+Typically, the child will need to go to an ocularist to have conformers fitted into the eye.
 Conformers are made of clear plastic and are fitted into the socket to promote socket growth and expansion.
 As the child's face grows and develops, the conformer will need to be changed.
 An expander may also be needed in anophthalmia to expand the socket that is present.
 The conformer is changed every few weeks the first two years of life.
 After that, a painted prosthetic eye can be fitted for the child's socket.
 The prosthetic eye can be cleaned with mild baby soap and water.
 Rubbing alcohol should be avoided because it may damage the prosthetic eye.
 Children need to be checked regularly to ensure the fit and size is appropriate.

-A Cochrane Review published in 2016 asked the question would the type of material used to make the prosthetic eye affect the success of the operation?
+A Cochrane Review published in 2016 asked whether the type of material used to make the prosthetic eye affects the success of the operation.
 Prosthetic eyes can be made from two types of material; porous or non-porous material.
 "If the material is porous then the artificial eye can become integrated into the body because new blood vessels can grow into the material.
-If the material is non‐porous, then the artificial eye remains separate from the rest of the body's tissue."
+If the material is non-porous, then the artificial eye remains separate from the rest of the body's tissue."
 After assessing three studies, the review concluded that there wasn't enough evidence to conclude which material was better.